johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 **Modules MPD-M2 to MPD-M9** explore eight characteristic *dynamics* of messianic community.

 > In the metaphor of the maize plant, the growth and multiplication of maize represents the growth and multiplication of messianic community.
-MPD refers to characteristic processes of growth and multiplication as *dynamics*.

->> *Dynamic* derives from a Greek word, *dunamis*, meaning power; it refers to forces stimulating change or progress within a system or process.

-> Hence, the *dynamics of messianic community* refer to the unique, spiritual forces that stimulate its characteristic development, growth, structure, shape and fruit.
+MPD refers to characteristic processes of growth and multiplication as *dynamics*.[^fn1] Hence, the *dynamics of messianic community* refer to the unique, spiritual forces that stimulate its characteristic development, growth, structure, shape and fruit.

 ![Maize plant dynamics][mp-dynamics.png]